Soñando Sunday: The Spanish Civil War

 The Civil War

-The Guerra Civil began in June of 1936 and ended in the beginning of 1939, with the Nationalist party led by Francisco Franco taking control of the Spanish government (an entry for another time).
+The Guerra Civil began in June of 1936 and ended in the beginning of 1939, with the Nationalist party led by Francisco Franco taking control of the Spanish government (see more about the General here).
 Like most wars, the Guerra Civil started in a volatile social situation—think economic problems, large social inequalities, and a politically divided society.
 Therefore, we can consider that there were multiple facets involved when the war began.
 To this day, discussions about why there was a war highlight the class struggle, the religious struggle, the nationalists and their counterparts, a military dictator and democracy, fascism and communism, etc. as reasons for the beginning of the war.

 Whatever the perspective behind the 'why' for the war, what occurred in 1936 was a nationalist military uprising against the Republican* government that was ruling at the time.
 Ultimately, the Nationalist party, led by Franco, was supported by Hitler in Germany, Mussolini in Italy (the Italian dictator at the time), and Salazar in Portugal (the Portuguese dictator at the time).
 With this support, Franco was able to implement a military dictatorship in Spain, 'winning' the war.
 However, the fighting that took place during the civil war was brutal and Spain lost so many men and boys on both sides that recovery after the fact was slow.